adamclouder/MagicMirror/README.md

 ### Docker

-MagicMirror² in server only mode can be deployed using [Docker](https://docker.com).
+MagicMirror in server only mode can be deployed using [Docker](https://docker.com).
 After a successful [Docker installation](https://docs.docker.com/engine/installation/) you just need to execute the following command in the shell:

 ```bash
 docker run  -d \